Planning your next face-to-face, fully virtual, or hybrid event? Then these top 10 must do’s, will help ensure you and your event come out on top.

-If you aren’t clear about where you are travelling to, it is impossible to plot a route to get there, or indeed to tell if anyone got lost along the way.
+Even before you think about hiring a venue, or choosing a technical partner, define your goals.
+If you aren’t clear about your destination, it is impossible to plot a route to get there or tell if anyone gets lost along the way.

 2. Find the right format

-With your purpose and goals in mind you can now consider what format will work best for the event you’re planning and the audience you want to engage with.
+With your purpose and goals in mind you can now consider which format will work best for your event and intended audience.
+Here are some things to think about:

 Fully virtual events

-Tried and tested over the last year, they have been proven to work well for:
+Tried and tested, these are proven to work well for:

 - Events with special guest speakers

-- Any event which is facing challenges relating to budget, travel or availability
+- Events facing challenges relating to sustainability, budget, travel or venue availability.

 3. Align your resources